 You'll never have to worry about a language barrier; English is spoken in all tourist destinations.

 Once on the ground, you can arrange transportation around the country easily.
 Assuming that you bargain with the driver, tuk-tuks are fun for seeing sites in the city.
 Overnight buses and trains of varying luxury will move you across the country, or if time is short, domestic flights are fairly affordable.
+Read about getting around in Thailand.

 Thai people are generally friendly to visitors.
 You'll quickly understand why the country is often called 'Land of the smiles'.
 You can learn how to not accidentally offend people by knowing a few dos and don'ts in Thailand beforehand.